stefapi/docker-dashy-helper/README.md

 # Docker-Dashy-Helper

-A helper container to expose all containers as dashy elements.
+A helper container to expose all containers as [Dashy](https://github.com/Lissy93/dashy) elements.

+This works well with [Traefik](https://traefik.io/) and [Docker-Dashy-Helper](https://hub.docker.com/repository/docker/stefapi/docker-dashy-helper)

-It takes profits from Traefik configuration if used to enrich the dashy elements.
+It takes profits from [Traefik](https://traefik.io/)  configuration if used to enrich the dashy elements.

 Source code is public and found here: [Github Docker-Dashy-Helper](https://github.com/stefapi/docker-dashy-helper).